MizuhoOkimoto/pajama-ssg/README.md

 - Read .txt files inside folder(s) and generate HTML file(s)
 - All generated HTML files are stored in the dist folder
 - Convert the file name as the title in the head tag
-- Converts the first line in the .txt file as an h1 tag
+- Convert the first line in the .txt file as an h1 tag
-- (UPDATED)Convert Markdown files into HTML(With italic and bold functionality)
+- [Update] Convert Markdown files into HTML(With italic, bold, and horizontal rule)

 ## Option Features

-- type `-s` or `-stylesheet` on the command line, it will be converted to a style tag link.
+- type `-s` or `-stylesheet` on the command line, it will be converted to a style tag link
+- [Update] type `-l` or `-lang` on the command line, it will generate the lang attribute on the root <html> element
 - By installing Prettier, the converted HTML will be formatted

   `$npm install --save-dev prettier`